How To Create a Great Equity Story for Investors

 1. Keep your story simple

-A common mistake companies make is to try and get potential new investors too close to your business.
-If you share the details of why your business is better than your competitors, or pack information into the content of your equity story, your story will be complex.
+A common mistake companies make is to create a complex, detailed explanation of their business.
+If you share details of why your business is better than your competitors, or pack information into the content of your equity story, your story will be complex.

 Your story will be better if you can strip it back to the bare essentials from the perspective of the potential investor.
 The shorter and clearer your story, the better.